Solomon Hsiang

-Solomon M. Hsiang is an American scientist and economist who directs the Global Policy Laboratory and is the Chancellor’s Professor of Public Policy at the University of California, Berkeley.
+Solomon M. Hsiang is an American scientist and economist who directs the Global Policy Laboratory and is a Professor of Global Environmental Policy at Stanford University.
 He co-founded the Climate Impact Lab and is a National Geographic Explorer.
-Hsiang’s work has been featured in media articles and impacted policy across international and US federal institutions.
+Hsiang's work has been featured in media articles and impacted policy across international and US federal institutions.

 Education

-In 2006, he received a B.S. in Ocean and Atmospheric Physics, writing a thesis on “Ozone chemistry during global glaciations” advised by R. Alan Plumb, and a B.S. in International Development and Regional Planning, both from MIT.
+In 2006, he received a B.S. in Ocean and Atmospheric Physics, writing a thesis on "Ozone chemistry during global glaciations" advised by R. Alan Plumb, and a B.S. in International Development and Regional Planning, both from MIT.
 He was mentored by David Autor, Esther Duflo, and Kerry Emanuel.